Green-Software-Foundation/real-time-cloud/Cloud_Region_Metadata_specification.md

 Cloud providers have Net Zero goals, calculated using the market method.
 This method allows for energy-based offsets, including private Power Purchase Agreements (PPAs), tradable Renewable Energy Credits (RECs), and carbon offsets.
 They report the net carbon on a region-by-region basis.
 For many regions, this is already zero.

 Cloud providers have different definitions for the data they currently provide.
 Part of the goal of the GSF real-time cloud project is to clarify those differences and request that standard definitions and alignment occur in future updates.
 [Gap: Google provides location-based carbon data.
 Request AWS and Azure match what Google provides.]

+The European Union Energy Efficiency Directive (EED) for data centres (DCs) comes into force in 2024 for all DCs over 500 kW, which will include all cloud provider DCs sited in the EU.
+It mandates full disclosure to a confidential central EU registry of very detailed information on the specifications of DCs and how they are operated, and public disclosure of data subject to trade secrests and confidentiality.
+Since the data must be produced, key elements of the data have been added to the cloud region carbon metadata table to encourage standardized disclosure.

 ### Metric Naming Scheme